 About the book...

-Floralia documents the intimate nature of sexual assault against women, a crime that is often committed against the female body by a man familiar to the assaulted woman.
-Due to these intimacies, individual assaults can seem complicated to those viewing the circumstances from a safe distance and fuel suspicious attitudes towards the victim.
-Written in three sections, these poems and a radio play confront public voyuering while providing a window into intimate partner abuse, exploring the interiority of the victim.
+Floralia documents the intimate nature of sexual assault against women, a crime that is often committed by a man familiar to the assaulted woman.
+Due to these intimacies, individual assaults can seem complicated to those viewing the circumstances from a safe distance, fueling suspicions towards the victim.
+Written in three sections, these poems and a radio play confront public voyuering while providing a window into intimate partner abuse and exploring a victim's interiority.

 tether & lung